 During the first year of its inception, 2007, there would be no need to have the annual general meeting.

 As it has been mentioned previously, each company needs to have an annual general meeting every year, and ideally there should only be a gap of fifteen months or less between any two such meetings.
-Also, according to the terms mentioned in section 210, an AGM has to be held before the close of six months after the end of a financial year.
+Subsequent AGM shall be held within a period of six months, from the date of closing of the financial year.
 During this annual general meeting, the accounts of that particular year need to be considered.
 Taking this rule further, it is stipulated that any company with its financial year ending on 31st March, needs to hold its annual general meeting on or before September 30th every year.

 All public or private companies, and also all companies that have a share capital and companies that do not have a share capital, are required to go to the Registrar and file their annual returns within sixty days after the day on which each company holds its annual general meeting.

-If the annual returns are not filed according to the stipulations, the company has to face sever consequences.
-Any company that does not comply with the terms mentioned in the sections 159, 160, or 161, along with every officer in its payroll can be punishable with a fine of five hundred rupees for each day the company is in default for.
-The fine is levied for each day until the company fulfills all the provisions mentioned.
-The director of any company that does no file its annual returns for three financial years in succession, shall not be eligible to be appointed as the director for any other public company.
+If the annual returns are not filed according to the stipulations, the company has to face severe consequences.
+Any company that does not comply with the terms mentioned in the sections 92, along with every officer in its payroll can be punishable with a fine of fifty thousand rupees which may extent to five lakh rupees and/ or imprisonment for a term of six months.
+The director of any company that does not file its annual returns for three financial years in succession, shall not be eligible to be appointed as the director for any other company.
 This stipulation holds up to a period of five years from the date on which the company, of which the person in question was a director of, had defaulted from paying the annual returns.

 According to the Income-tax Act, 1961, the term ‘previous year’ means the financial year immediately before the assessment year.
 Also, for the mentioned Act, from the assessment year 1989-90, the companies including assesses needed to declare their income every year as on 31st March.
 From the said assessment year, the only thing required to be done is to make up the account as on 31st March, in order to submit the Income-Tax return.